Planning a solo trip to Seoul, Korea? Here’s everything you need to know for your visit:

 - T-Money is a transaction and transportation card that can be used to pay for subway and bus fares, giving you a ₩100 discount on tickets plus free transfers across the network.

-- Instead of a taxi, consider calling a ride via Kakao T (the most popular ride sharing service in Korea).
+- Instead of a taxi, consider calling a ride via Kakao Taxi (the most popular ride sharing service in Korea).

 SEOUL NIGHTLIFE

-- Drinking age is 19, and last call is at 5 AM.
+- Drinking age is 19 (enforced), and last call is at 5 AM.

 - Hongdae has a multitude of bars, cafés and street performances that go deep into the Korean sub culture.